nida1khurram/summariser-quiz-agent/README.md

 # Study Notes Summarizer & Quiz Generator Agent

-A powerful AI agent by **Muhammad Adnan** that summarizes PDF study materials and generates interactive quizzes—perfect for students and learners!
+A powerful AI agent by **Nida Khurram** that summarizes PDF study materials and generates interactive quizzes—perfect for students and learners!
 This tool leverages the Gemini API and is designed for easy use with a Streamlit web interface.

+## Live App
+Access the deployed version here: [https://quiz-agent2.streamlit.app/](https://quiz-agent2.streamlit.app/)

 ## 🚀 Core Features